sdpython/onnxcustom/_doc/sphinxdoc/source/onnxmd/onnx_docs/Operators-ml.md

       All fields prefixed with target_ are tuples of votes at the leaves.<br>
       A leaf may have multiple votes, where each vote is weighted by the associated target_weights index.<br>
+      All fields ending with <i>_as_tensor</i> can be used instead of the same parameter without the suffix if the element type is double and not float.
       All trees must have their node ids start at 0 and increment by 1.<br>
       Mode enum is BRANCH_LEQ, BRANCH_LT, BRANCH_GTE, BRANCH_GT, BRANCH_EQ, BRANCH_NEQ, LEAF

 #### Version

-This version of the operator has been available since version 1 of the 'ai.onnx.ml' operator set.
+This version of the operator has been available since version 3 of the 'ai.onnx.ml' operator set.

+Other versions of this operator: <a href="Changelog-ml.md#ai.onnx.ml.TreeEnsembleRegressor-1">1</a>

 #### Attributes